 The router Basic Home screen has a dashboard that lets you see the status of your Internet connection and network at a glance.
-You can click any of the six sections of the dashboard to view more detailed information.
-The left column has the menus, and at the top there is an Advanced tab that is used to access additional menus and screens.
+You can click any of the five sections of the dashboard to view more detailed information.
+The left column has the menus, and an Advanced tab is at the top.
+Use the Advanced tab to access additional menus and screens.